 The Cold War

 The Cold War was a prolonged period of geopolitical tension between the United States and the Soviet Union that required a sustained level of mobilization.
-Both countries invested heavily in military spending, scientific research, and propaganda campaigns.
+And both countries invested heavily in military spending, scientific research, and propaganda campaigns.
 The Cold War also led to the development of new technologies, such as nuclear weapons and space exploration.

 Challenges and Considerations